- Search The Registry

 *Arthur Mitchell was born on this date in 1934.
 He was a Black dancer, choreographer, and director of the Dance Theater of Harlem.

 From New York, Mitchell attended the High School for the Performing Arts in New York City and began performing in Broadway musicals and with the companies of Donald McKayle and John Butler.
 In 1956 Mitchell became the only Black dancer in the New York City Ballet.
 He soon became a principal with the company, and George Balanchine created several roles for him, notably those in A Midsummer Night's Dream (1962) and Agon (1967).
-Mitchell was sensitive to the prejudice against Blacks in the world of ballet and determined to form an all-Black ballet company.
+Mitchell was sensitive to the prejudice against Blacks in ballet and determined to form an all-Black ballet company.
 In 1968 he and Karel Shook founded an integrated school, whose associated company made its debut in 1971 in New York City and at the Spoleto Festival in Italy.

 Dance Theater of Harlem then toured Russia for five weeks in 1988 and segregated South Africa in 1992.
-Mitchell established the Dancing Through Barriers outreach program, an ongoing "traveling university" of lectures, classes and workshops for inner-city children in the U.S.A. and England.
+Mitchell established the Dancing Through Barriers outreach program, an ongoing "traveling university" of lectures, classes, and workshops for inner-city children in the U.S.A. and England.
 In 1993 Arthur Mitchell received the Kennedy Center Honors Award and was given Living Landmark status by the New York Landmark Conservancy.
-1994 was a very difficult year for the company because it had to be downsized from 52 to 36 dancers because of lack of funds.
+1994 was a very difficult year for the company because it had to be downsized from 52 to 36 dancers because of a lack of funds.
 Mitchell received the National Medal of Arts in 1995.
-In 1997 Mitchell’s own dancers went on strike demanding better wages.
+In 1997 Mitchell’s dancers went on strike, demanding better wages.

 The Arthur Mitchell Collection is held at the Rare Book & Manuscript Library, Columbia University.
 Arthur Mitchell: Harlem's Ballet Trailblazer, an exhibition celebrating his life and career, opened at the Wallach Art Gallery at Columbia on January 12, 2018.
-The exhibition Web site contains numerous images and documents from the collection, as well as a timeline of Mitchell's career, a repertory list for the Dance Theatre of Harlem, and original essays.
+The exhibition Web site contains numerous images and documents from the collection, a timeline of Mitchell's career, a repertory list for the Dance Theatre of Harlem, and original essays.
 Arthur Mitchell died on September 19, 2018.